1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 Who needs to comply with ASC 842?

 ASC 842 applies to all organizations that prepare financial statements under U.S. GAAP and enter into lease agreements, including public companies, private companies, and non-profit organizations.
 Governmental entities follow GASB 87 instead.
-Any entity with operating or finance leases exceeding 12 months must comply with ASC 842.
+Any entity with operating or finance leases exceeding 12 months must comply.

 The primary difference is that ASC 842 requires lessees to recognize substantially all leases on the balance sheet as a right-of-use (ROU) asset and lease liability, whereas ASC 840 allowed operating leases to remain off-balance sheet.
 ASC 842 also expanded disclosure requirements, changed the definition of a lease, and placed greater emphasis on identifying embedded leases within service contracts.